1960s and 1970s Retro Party Supplies and Ideas

 haul of goodies at the end of the game is the winner!
 (Ages 7 – Adult)

-Purchase plain white cotton boys or men's t-shirts from a discount store-
+TIE-DYE – Purchase plain white cotton boys or men's t-shirts from a discount store-

-many adults have never done this.
+party, you could tie-dye the shirts in brilliant colors.
 In addition to the dye, you'll need to have

 plenty of rubber bands, rubber gloves, and extra adult helpers on hand.
 Do

-clothesline.
+laundry room.
 As each shirt is completed, hang it to dry on the line.
 When all

 are completed take a group photo with the masterpieces hanging behind you.